dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/how-to-draw-text-to-a-control-background.md

   - "backgrounds [WPF], drawing text to"
   - "typography [WPF], drawing text to control backgrounds" ms.assetid: 686d8fba-f61c-4974-a871-c635d67a7f69
+description: Learn how to draw text to the background of a control by converting a text string to a FormattedText object and drawing it to the control's DrawingContext.
 ---
 # How to: Draw Text to a Control's Background
 You can draw text directly to the background of a control by converting a text string to a <xref:System.Windows.Media.FormattedText> object, and then drawing the object to the control's <xref:System.Windows.Media.DrawingContext>.
 You can also use this technique for drawing to the background of objects derived from <xref:System.Windows.Controls.Panel>, such as <xref:System.Windows.Controls.Canvas> and <xref:System.Windows.Controls.StackPanel>.